open-telemetry/opentelemetry-specification/specification/metrics/api.md

 distribution of queue sizes across those machines, use `ValueObserver`.

-## Interpretation
+### Interpretation

 How are the instruments fundamentally different, and why are there only three?
 Why not one instrument?
 Why not ten?

-As we have seen, the six instruments are categorized as to whether they are synchronous, additive, and/or and monotonic.
-This approach gives each of the six instruments unique semantics, in ways that meaningfully improve the performance and interpreation of metric events.
+As we have seen, the instruments are categorized as to whether they are synchronous, additive, and/or and monotonic.
+This approach gives each of the instruments unique semantics, in ways that meaningfully improve the performance and interpreation of metric events.